Guidance on the Inventory of Select Agents and Toxins

 - December 2020: Minor updates.
 Fixed broken hyperlinks.

-The Federal Select Agent Program (FSAP) oversees the use, possession, and transfer of select agents and toxins at registered entities throughout the United States.
-The select agent regulations require an accurate and current inventory for: (1) “each select agent (including viral genetic elements, recombinant and/or synthetic nucleic acids, and recombinant and/or synthetic organisms) held in long-term storage (placement in a system designed to ensure viability for future use, such as in a freezer or other storage container or lyophilized materials)”; and (2) “any animals or plants intentionally or accidentally exposed to or infected with a select agent (including number and species, location, and appropriate disposition)” and (3) “for each toxin held.”
-The information in this guidance document is meant to provide additional information to regulated entities in meeting the requirements for (1), (2), and (3) above.
-See 42 CFR § 73.17external icon, 7 CFR § 331.17external icon, and 9 CFR § 121.17external icon.
+The select agent regulations require an accurate and current inventory for: (1) each select agent (including viral genetic elements, recombinant and/or synthetic nucleic acids, and recombinant and/or synthetic organisms) held in long-term storage; (2) any animals or plants intentionally or accidentally exposed to or infected with a select agent and (3) for each toxin held.
+See 42 CFR § 73.17, 7 CFR § 331.17, and 9 CFR § 121.17.